Review Analysis Conclusion

 Visual vs. Text-Heavy Approaches

 One of the biggest tradeoffs in this category is the ratio of images to prose.
 DK and National Geographic titles lean heavily on photography, illustration, and infographic design to communicate information at a glance.
 These books excel at species identification and habitat overview because a single well-labeled photograph can replace pages of description.
-On the other hand, narrative works and academic surveys rely on prose to build argument, explore methodology, and convey the experience of marine research.
+Narrative works and academic surveys rely on prose to build argument, explore methodology, and convey the experience of marine research.
 Neither approach is superior; they serve different purposes.
 If your goal is to recognize animals in the wild or to inspire a young reader, prioritize visual density.
 If you want to understand research techniques, conservation debates, or evolutionary history, prioritize well-structured text.

 Authority, Currency, and Publisher Reputation